By Iman Sadri

 IS : How was your experience in Turkey ?

 Shiva Negar : If you’re not a citizen of Turkey life can be very difficult there.
 We had to survive.
-I was working at the age of 8.
-There is no age minimum there to work.
-I was working at a toy store.
-My Mom became a waitress.
-My sister was a receptionist.
-I grew up with a single Mom.
-My Dad left and then he came back in my early 20’s.
+I was working at the age of 10.
+It was the last couple of years that we were there.
+There is no age minimum there to work at the time.
+I am not sure about the legal age to work now.
+My very first job was retail, in a Toy store.
+I learned how to wrap gifts really well from that experience.
 In Turkey our possessions were stolen and we had to get jobs.
 There was this charity organization in a church that was educating students who weren’t Turkish citizens.
 That’s where I went to school.
 When we finally migrated to Canada from Turkey, I spoke broken English and I was fluent in Turkish.
 We get to Toronto and eight months later they put me in high school as a 13 year old.
 I went from Iran to Turkey and all of a sudden high school in Canada.
 I was a year younger than the rest of my classmates.
 When I tested for academic placement, I was so advanced in Math they had me skip the eighth grade entirely.

 I was placed in ESL.
 (English as a Second Language).
 I am really good with languages so I picked it up really fast.
 All of a sudden, I am coming from a completely different part of the world and I have to compete with students who were born and raised in Canada.
 I was an outsider.
 I couldn’t fit in.
 I was very different from everyone.
 I was getting bullied.
 In Turkey, I was just getting used to being there.
 I had friends.
 It became home.
 And all of sudden we had to start from scratch, again.
 I just feel like all my life I’ve been trying to fit in.